wp-plugins/remarks/readme.txt

 The PHP drawing package GD is required.
 Please contact your web administrator for assistance here.

+The interface uses jQuery

 == Screenshots ==

-1. This first screenshot shows the list breakdown of the Remarks "Posts" section, as well as where the Remarks link appears in the Admin menu (under 'Comments').
+1. This first screenshot shows the Overview Screen.

-2. The pie chart view of comments by Category shown by Remarks (source is the Frag1.co.uk blog!).
-The same data is also shown in bar chart, and in list view.
+2. This screen shows the posts ordered by the number of comments.

-3. This screen shows the entire Comments by Author section of the Remarks output for the frag1.co.uk site.
+3. This screen shows the Categories section, specifically the Table of information.

+4. This screen shows which Authors have the most comments.

-4. This screen shows the latest Geolocation of comments section.
+5. This screen shows the Geolocation of the comments.

 == Changelog ==